Wymowny/linkrev-frontend/README.md

-# LinkRev 0.3.1
+# LinkRev 0.3.2
+Web Assistance Platform

-Write and read comments on the Internet!
+Rate sites, write and read comments on the Internet!

 Website: http://linkrev.com

+Rate sites - vote up or down links.

 Create comments on the Internet – add comments to any website on the Internet.